Jared Bernstein

-Jared Bernstein (born December 26, 1955) is an American government official who was the chair of the United States Council of Economic Advisers.
-He is a senior fellow at the Center on Budget and Policy Priorities.
+Jared Bernstein (born December 26, 1955) is an American economist and government official, who was the chair of the United States Council of Economic Advisers from July 2023 until the end of the Presidency of Joe Biden.

 From 2009 to 2011, Bernstein was chief economist and economic adviser to Vice President Joe Biden in the Obama administration.
-In 2008, Michael D. Shear described Bernstein as a progressive and "a strong advocate for workers".
+Bernstein was a senior fellow at the Center on Budget and Policy Priorities.

 In February 2023, President Joe Biden nominated Bernstein to serve as Chair of the Council of Economic Advisers.
 He was confirmed to be chair on June 13, 2023.
 He was ceremonially sworn in by Vice President Kamala Harris on July 10, 2023.

 Early life and education

 Bernstein grew up in a musical family wanting to be a musician, starting a band with friends.
 Bernstein graduated with a bachelor's degree in music from the Manhattan School of Music where his first double bass teacher was Orin O'Brien.
 Throughout the '80s, Bernstein was a mainstay on the jazz scene in New York City.
 He is of Jewish descent.

 He also earned a Master of Social Work from Hunter College as well as a Doctor of Social Work in social welfare from Columbia University's school of social work in 1994.
 At Columbia, his dissertation advisor was Irwin Garfinkel.